lazy-goose/obsidian-notes/Server/RSS networking 2.md

 --
 REST - Representational state transfer: architectrul style for implementing IP

-1 - Client-server
-2 -
-3 -
+1 - Client-server [server is different from client, API] 2 - Statelessness [independent requests, they do not know each other], only client contains all necessart in 3 -
 4 -
 5 -